Greater Jakarta Metropolitan Regional Police

-The Greater Jakarta Metropolitan Region of the Indonesian National Police (Kepolisian Negara Republik Indonesia Daerah Metropolitan Jakarta Raya), known locally as Polda Metro Jaya is the regional level of the Indonesian National Police which covers the Jakarta metropolitan area, comprising Jakarta, Tangerang, South Tangerang, Bekasi, Bekasi Regency, and Depok.
+The Greater Jakarta Metropolitan Region of the Indonesian National Police (Kepolisian Negara Republik Indonesia Daerah Metropolitan Jakarta Raya), known locally as Polda Metro Jaya, is the regional level of the Indonesian National Police which covers nearly the entire Jakarta metropolitan area, comprising Jakarta, Tangerang, South Tangerang, Bekasi, Bekasi Regency, and Depok.
 Polda Metro Jaya is led by a local police chief who held the Rank of Inspector General of Police.
 Polda Metro Jaya is the only regional police in Indonesia which has the A+ Status due to its position to maintain a huge area of security and order in the capital of Indonesia (Jakarta) containing multiple regions and cities that surround the capital.
 The use of the word "Metropolitan" is because Jakarta is a metropolitan city.

 Jurisdiction

 Below are the departamental police commands (Polres) which are all under the command of the Greater Jakarta Metropolitan Regional Police, covering a regency/city level: